flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Moving on, to gather materials for this study, I end up hoarding an absurd amount of models, mainly because I needed to find consoles with specific operating versions installed (as they can't be downgraded).
 This later became a hit-and-miss challenge and, to make matters worse, my old one broke just before starting this site.
 Anyhow, at the end of the day I found myself surrounded with:

 - An unused **Xenon** from 2005 that the owner was afraid to open the box.
-To my surprise, it's running `2.0.1888` (too reliclike for me to fiddle with), so I had to let it be...
+To my surprise, it's running `2.0.1888` (too relic-like for me to fiddle with), so I had to let it be...
 - A **Zephyr** model that the previous owner sent for repair, but by the time Microsoft shipped it back, the owner had already bought another one.
 It's got an NXE system installed.
-- A **Jasper** from a store clearout that never got used as well, it's running NXE too.
+- A **Jasper** from a store clear-out that never got used as well, it's running NXE too.
 - A **Falcon** with RGH 1.2.
 I bought it to attempt to downgrade it to a Blades-era system, which turned out to be impossible without proper tools.
 Fortunately, thanks to the software provided by Octal's Console Shop, it's now straightforward to do so.
 - My old **Trinity** that I had since I was a teenager.
 Unfortunately, it got cursed with the Red Lights of Death and I couldn't manage to repair it.
 Luckily, after RGH 3.0 came out, I bought a cheap spare Trinity, applied RGH and transplanted the internal Flash unit to recover my old profile and saves.
 All of the game screenshots in this article come from this model.